magdanolde/Base-Appareal-Website/README.md

 ### :shell: PROJECT IN A NUTSHELL

-This is one of the front-end coding challenge from [Frontend Mentor](https://www.frontendmentor.io).
+This is one of the front-end coding challenges from [Frontend Mentor](https://www.frontendmentor.io).
 The challenges help to improve coding skills by building realistic projects.
 The challenge is to build out this coming soon page and get it looking as close to the design as possible.

 ### :unlock: FEATURES